Leonardo-Chen/Leonardo-chen.github.io/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is copyright reserved.

 ## Contact